niteshctrl/car-price/README.md

 ## Featurization

-Here I had to featurize the various categorical variables in the data into a processable format.
+This was the trickiest part of the entire project.
+Here the task is to featurize the various categorical variables in the data into a processable format.
+Below are the mentioned features with their transformations:
+1. Names: Target Encoding
+2. Year : No transformation
+3. Selling Price(Dependent Variable) : Log of the corresponding values
+4. Fuel : Ordinal Encoding
+5. Seller Type : Ordinal Encoding
+6. Transmission : Ordinal Encoding
+7. Owner : Ordinal Encoding

+A correlation Heatmap after the transformations showed that 'selling_price' is most correlated with 'name', 'transmission', 'year' and then 'fuel' but 'log_selling_price' is with 'year', 'name' , 'fuel' and then 'transmission'.

 ## Model Exploration

-> * The best output came from **Random Forest** with a R-squared value of 0.8665.
+> * The best output came from **Random Forest** with a R-squared value of **0.8665**.
 > * I used RandomizedSearch for Hyperpaprameter tuning with default 5-fold CV technique.
 The best parameters came out to be n_estimators = 700 and criterion='mae'.

 * Other models tried were: